open-telemetry/oteps/text/0156-columnar-encoding.md

 For each of these states, the metrics share the same attributes, timestamp, ...
 Taken individually, these metrics don't make much sense.
 Knowing the free memory without knowing the used memory or the total memory is not very informative.

-OTLP Arrow proposes to support multivariate time series in two different ways depending on the context of use:
+OTel Arrow proposes to support multivariate time series in two different ways depending on the context of use:

 * For standard OTLP streams containing univariate metrics that follow a model equivalent to that used by `system.memory.usage`, an automatic deduplication of data point attributes is performed.
 These shared data point attributes are moved to the